Jedd Gyorko: Draft and minor leagues

+San Diego Padres (2013–2015)

 2013 season

 The Padres invited him to spring training in 2013, giving him a chance to win a job as the starting second baseman for the 2013 Padres.
 Gyorko impressed Padres' manager Bud Black with his hitting ability and defense at second base.
 With injuries to infielders Chase Headley and Logan Forsythe, Gyorko made the Padres' Opening Day roster, with the opportunity to alternate between second and third base.
 In his MLB debut, on April 1, 2013, Gyorko started at second base, but later shifted to third base.
 He also recorded his first MLB hit, a double off of Jonathan Niese.
 He hit his first major league home run off of Scott Feldman of the Chicago Cubs on May 1, 2013.
 His six home runs in May tied Evan Gattis for the most among MLB rookies.
 Gyorko had a .280 batting average through June 10, and missed the next 30 games due to a groin injury.

 Gyorko batted .100 in July, but he improved his on-base percentage and on-base plus slugging in August, and passed Gattis with 16 home runs.
 He continued to swing at pitches outside of the strike zone and not draw enough walks.
 Gyorko finished the season as the team leader in both home runs (23) and RBIs (63).
 He led all MLB rookies that season in OBP (.301), SLG (.444), and home runs, and his home run total was the third-most ever by an MLB rookie second baseman.
 He broke the Padres' record for home runs by a second baseman, passing Bret Boone's 19 in 2000.
 Gyorko was also the first MLB rookie second baseman to lead his team in RBIs.
 Additionally, he became just the second rookie to lead the Padres in either category since Nate Colbert in San Diego's inaugural season in 1969.
 He was named to Baseball America's All-Rookie Team, and finished sixth in NL Rookie of the Year balloting.